skenderidis/f5-cis-lab/examples/ingress/tls/README.md

 - [Multi-TLS Ingress (certificate on BIGIP)](#multi-tls-ingress-certificate-on-bigip)

 ## TLS Ingress (certificate on K8s)
-The following example deploys a TLS ingress resource that has the certificate stored on K8s as a secret.
+In the following example we deploy a TLS ingress resource that has the certificate stored on K8s as a secret.

 Deploy the secret on Kubernetes that holds the certificate
 ```